Critical and Nonpercolating Phases in Bond Percolation on the Song-Havlin-Makse Network: Generating function approach

 where $W_n'(1) = \sum_{s=0}^\infty s w_n(s)$ and $V_n'(1) = \sum_{s=0}^\infty s v_n(s)$.
 Here, the first term on the right-hand side of Eq.~(\ref{eq:Rn-Gn}) corresponds to the contribution of root A, the second term corresponds to root B (when connected to root A), the third term corresponds to the contributions from other nodes in the root cluster containing both A and B, and the fourth term corresponds to the contribution from other nodes in the root cluster containing only root A.

 Using the average root cluster size, we define the order parameter as

 In the large size limit $n \to \infty$, the order parameter $\bar{s}_{\mathrm{root}}(p)$ is nonzero in the percolating phase and vanishes in both the nonpercolating and critical phases.
-To further distinguish between the nonpercolating and critical phases, we introduce the {\it fractal exponent} $\psi(p)$~\cite{nogawa2009monte}.
-We define $\psi(p)$ via the scaling relation
+To distinguish between the nonpercolating and critical phases, we introduce the {\it fractal exponent} $\psi(p)$~\cite{nogawa2009monte}.
+By defining $\psi(p)$ via the scaling relation

-The fractal exponent characterizes the three phases as follows: (i) $\psi(p) = 0$ in the nonpercolating phase; (ii) $0 < \psi(p) < 1$ in the critical phase, where $\psi(p)$ varies continuously with $p$; (iii) $\psi(p) = 1$ in the percolating phase.
+which quantifies how the root cluster scales with the system size, we characterize all three phases.
+The fractal exponent classifies them as follows: (i) $\psi(p) = 0$ in the nonpercolating phase; (ii) $0 < \psi(p) < 1$ in the critical phase, where $\psi(p)$ varies continuously with $p$; (iii) $\psi(p) = 1$ in the percolating phase.
 For computational convenience, we introduce the root cluster size and the number of nodes in $G_n$ excluding root A as $\tilde{R}_n(p) = R_n(p) - 1$ and $\tilde{N}_n = N_n - 1$, respectively.
 We then define a finite-size estimate of the fractal exponent for $G_n$ as

 In the large size limit, $\psi_n(p)$ approaches the fractal exponent: